Authentications / Attestations Of Documents

 You must make an online appointment for this service.

-The companies listed below claim to help in providing attestation / authentication services, and are for your information only.
-Please note that the U.S. Consulate General Dubai is not affiliated with the companies listed below and does not recommend them specifically.
+The companies listed below claim to help in providing attestation / authentication services.
+Please note that the U.S. Consulate General Dubai is not affiliated with any of the companies listed below and does not recommend them specifically.
+This is for your information only, if you require assistance in the authentication process.

 Address: Deira, Naser Square, Dubai Tower, 4th floor, office #434